 Prerequisites: SOC 2275, Junior or senior standing, with a minimum overall GPA of 3.0, permission of guiding professor, approval of department chair or dean.
 A written request is to be submitted to the department chair at least two weeks in advance of the term in which the study is to be undertaken.
 May not be used to repeat a course for which a grade of D or below has been earned.
 Application forms are available in the office of University Records.
 Guided independent research may be taken only in the applicant's major or minor field.
-Also see index for "Independent Study and Research.".
-Selected Topics (3) SOC 4495 Designed as a vehicle for the exploration of topics of current interest within the major discipline of sociology Prerequisite: SOC 2275.
+Also see index for Independent Study and Research."
+SOC 4495 Selected Topics (3) Designed as a vehicle for the exploration of topics of current interest within the major discipline of sociology.
+Prerequisite: SOC 2275.

-SPECIAL EDUCATION COURSES (SPE) (COLLABORATIVE TEACHER) SPE 3301 Advanced Introduction to Disabilities (3) This course presents an overview of the social, emotional, physical, and learning characteristics of children and youth with moderate and severe disabilities.
+SOC 4498 Sociological Theory (3) A survey of the major theorists in sociology, emphasizing those who made critical contributions influencing the sociology discipline and beyond.
+In addition, the course will also explore contemporary theorists' contributions Prerequisite: SOC 2275.
+SOC 4499 Professional Seminar in Sociology (3) In this course, the senior-level sociology student prepares for the transition to graduate school/career.
+The student explores himself/herself as a person and as a sociologist in an effort to choose a fulfilling career path.
+In addition to career exploration, students conduct a senior project in an area of interest consistent with their academic program.
+Prerequisite: SOC 3375, SOC 3376, SOC 4498, Senior Status or permission from instructor.
+SPECIAL EDUCATION COURSES (SPE) (COLLABORATIVE TEACHER) SPE 3301 Advanced Topics in Disabilities (3) The course provides special education teacher candidates with a deeper understanding of the process in referring, testing, and identifying students with disabilities.
+Teacher candidates will learn and demonstrate how to develop an Individualized Education Plan (IEP) for qualifying students.
+Special Education teacher candidates will demonstrate data-based decision making concerning Least Restrictive Environments, minutes of service, appropriate accommodations, modifications, and curricular adjustments SPE 3302 Introduction to Moderate/Severe Disabilities (3) This course presents an overview of the social, emotional, physical, and learning characteristics of children and youth with moderate and severe disabilities.
 Emphasis is placed on information regarding the definition, prevalence, and etiology of moderate and severe disabilities as well as information pertaining to the classification, assessment, placement, instruction, and programming needs and services for individuals with moderate and severe disabilities.
-Prerequisites: SPE 3340 & Admission to TEP.

-SPE 3302 Introduction to Moderate/Severe Disabilities (3) This course presents an overview of the social, emotional, physical, and learning characteristics of children and youth with moderate and severe disabilities.
-Emphasis is placed on information regarding the definition, prevalence, and etiology of moderate and severe disabilities as well as information pertaining to the classification, assessment, placement, instruction, and programming needs and services for individuals with moderate and severe disabilities.
 Prerequisite: admission to TEP.
 SPE 3303 Teaching Students with Mild Disabilities (6-12) This methods course for prospective special-ed 6-12 collaborative teachers emphasizes methods and materials for adolescents with mild disabilities and provides a cross-category focus.
 Moreover, methods such as cognitive learning strategies are examined in Prerequisites: SPE 3349 and admission to TEP.

 SPE 3304 Teaching Students with Moderate/Severe Disabilities (6-12) (3) This course emphasizes a variety of educational strategies for secondary students with moderate and severe disabilities.
-Special emphasis is placed on the post-secondary adjustment of students with complex needs.
-Prerequisites: SPE 3302 and admission to TEP.
+Special emphasis is placed on the post-secondary adjustment of students with complex Prerequisites: SPE 3302 and admission to TEP.